Design and Technology

 Key Stage 3

-Through weekly Design & Technology lessons, the students are encouraged to develop their creative, technical and practical expertise in order to participate fully in what is an ever increasingly technological word.
-Through predominantly practical lessons, the students build knowledge and understanding that allow them to design and make high quality products suitable for a wide range of users.
+Through weekly Design Technology and Engineering lessons, the students are encouraged to develop their creative, technical and practical expertise in order to participate fully in what is an ever increasingly technological word.
+Through predominantly practical lessons, the students build knowledge and understanding that allow them to design and make high quality products suitable for a wide range of users and to solve a wide range of problems.
 Throughout years 7, 8 & 9 the students will gain experience working with modern equipment and processes across a range of material areas including Product Design, Textiles, Electronics and Graphic Design.
 A supportive and inclusive atmosphere encourages the students to take risks with their work in order to discover new things and become resilient and creative problem solvers.

 “I like the freedom I get to answer a brief in an individual and creative way; everyone’s work looks so original and different.”
 HBS Student